gracedipierro/PnR-Final/README.md

     robot to autonomously drive.
 First it will check to see if the path in front of it is clear, then it will cruise forward until it sees something.
 Then if it does see something, it will back up and look for a new path with the kenny method.
 Then the loop will repeat as many times as necessary.
+Included in this is the cdoe for the backup, if it sees something that is too close, it will tell itself to back up and check for new paths.

 'isClear(self) -> bool' - This method returns true or false because of the bool.
     It is what tells the robot to check its surroundings.
 First the sensor moves and